Museum of Fine Arts, Boston: Collection

 Cyrus Dallin's Appeal to the Great Spirit (1908) stands outside the museum's main entrance facing Huntington Avenue.

 The Museum of Fine Arts possesses materials from a wide variety of art movements and cultures.
 The museum also maintains a large online database with information on over 346,000 items from its collection, accompanied with digitized images.
 Online search is freely available through the Internet.
 The museum also maintains the Conservation and Art Materials Encyclopedia Online, (CAMEO) a database that "compiles, defines, and disseminates technical information on the distinct collection of terms, materials, and techniques used in the fields of art conservation and historic preservation".
 CAMEO uses MediaWiki.

+Highlights

 Some highlights of the collection include: